megis7/softeng/README.md

 npm start
 ```

-Run to build and start the server.
+Execute to build and start the server.